google/triage-party/README.md

 ## Configuration

-Each page is configured with a `collection` that references multiple queries (`rules`).
-These rules can be shared across pages:
+Each page within Triage Party is represented by a `collection`.
+Each collection references a list of `rules` that can be shared across collections.
+Here is a simple collection, which creates a page named `I like soup!`, containing two rules:

 ```yaml
 collections: